cjmj96/bike-sharing-company-analysis/README.md

 This project analyzes Cyclistic's historical cycling trip data to design marketing strategies aimed at converting casual cyclists into annual members.

-The data set used is from a real company called [Divvy](https://divvybikes.com/).
-Here are the [data](https://divvybikes.com/system-data).
+The data set being used comes from a company called [Divvy](https://divvybikes.com/).
+Here is the [data](https://divvybikes.com/system-data).

 Findings and recommendations are provided in the following key areas: